-2. Legal framework
+Legal framework

-- 2.1.
 This policy has been developed in accordance with the principles established by

 - The Children Act 1989 (as amended).

 - The Children and Social Work Act 2017.

 - The Safeguarding Vulnerable Groups Act 2006.

-- 2.2.
-In addition to the revised documents:
+In addition to the revised documents.

-- Working Together to Safeguard Children (2023)

-- Keeping Children Safe in Education (September 2024)
+- Working Together to Safeguard Children 2018 - Keeping Children Safe in Education September 2023

-- 2.3.
 Other key documents are noted, which have prompted changes to safeguarding requirements over time.
 This policy references these throughout where relevant:

 - GDPR and the Data Protection Act 2018.

 - Information Sharing: Advice for Practitioners 2018.

 - Sexual Violence and Sexual Harassment between Children in Schools and Colleges (guidance document) 2021.

 - Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018.

-- Statutory framework for the Early years foundation stage for group and school based providers (DfE 2024)

-- Sharing nudes and semi-nudes: how to respond to an incident (overview) (updated March 2024)

 - Childcare Act 2006 (as amended in 2018).

 - The Human Rights Act 1998.

 - The Equality Act 2010.

-- 'Information sharing advice for safeguarding practitioners' DfE (May 2024).

-- 2.4.
 The term 'safeguarding children' covers a range of measures including child protection procedures.
 It encompasses a preventative approach to keeping children safe that incorporates pupil health and safety; school behaviour and preventing bullying; supporting pupils with medical conditions; personal, health, social economic education; providing first aid and site security.

-- 2.5.
 This policy operates in conjunction with the following school policies relevant to the safety and welfare of our pupils:

 - Attendance Policy

 - Acceptable user of IT

 - Allegations of Abuse Against Staff Policy

 - Anti-bullying Policy

 - Child on Child Abuse Policy

 - Children Missing Education Policy

 - CLA and PLAC Policy

 - Complaints Policy

 - CPOMs Policy

 - Data and Cyber-security Breach Prevention and Management Plan

 - Data Protection Policy

 - Exclusion Policy

 - Equality Policy

 - Health and Safety Policy

 - Intimate Care Policy

 - Mobile Phone Policy

 - Online Safety Policy

 - Photography Policy

 - Positive Behaviour Policy

 - Recruitment Policy

 - Safer Recruitment Policy

 - SEND Policy

 - Staff Code of Conduct

 - Supporting children with medical conditions policy

 - Whistleblowing Policy